perrin-ay/pytorch-helper/README.md

 ---

+- Built on top of pytorch

+- The goal of this library is to provide an easy and flexible approach to designing neural nets.

 - Less boilerplate.
-The goal of this library is to provide an easy and flexible approach to designing neural nets

-- Built on top of pytorch and abstracts pytorch hooks to debug and monitor gradient flows, weights and activations

-- Quickly build custom and non standard networks
+Fully fleshed out and ready to use modules to build and train FFNs, CNNs, RNNs, LSTMs, GRUs, AEs, VAEs and transformer networks and quickly build custom and non standard networks

-- Track and plot loss and accuracy curves with training api
+- Trace and debug gradient flows, weights and activation and track and plot loss and accuracy curves with training api

-- Create model checkpoints and auto save model based on loss and accuracy thresholds
+- Create model checkpoints and auto save model based on loss and accuracy criterias.

-- Extensible and customizable - easily add your own module or debug and monitoring functions at forward or backward pass
+- Extensible and customizable - easily add your own pytorch modules or debug and monitoring functions in forward or backward pass

-- Fully fleshed out and ready to use modules to build and train FFNs, CNNs, RNNs, LSTMs, GRUs, AEs, VAEs and transformer networks

 ---